-Precise levelling of the height of the SEAFRAME sea level sensor relative to an array of land-based benchmarks is undertaken periodically, preferably every eighteen months.
+Precise levelling of the height of the SEAFRAME sea level sensor relative to an array of land-based benchmarks is undertaken by Geosciences Australia every eighteen months where possible.
 The precision to which the survey must be performed is dependent on the distance K_m (km) between the SEAFRAME sensor benchmark and the primary tide gauge benchmark (TGBM) and forms part of the project's design specifications.

 The precise levelling program enables the vertical stability of the SEAFRAME stations to be monitored.
 Referencing the sea levels to land is especially important if the SEAFRAME needs to be replaced or relocated, or is displaced by a boat or a storm.
-The rates of vertical movement of the gauges relative to the TGBM (determined by fitting a straight line to the survey results) that are contributing to the observed sea level trends are listed in Table 2.
-Substantial subsidence of the tide gauge at Samoa is occurring at a rate of -1.0 mm/year.
-Subsidence is also occurring at Marshall Islands.
-The tide gauges at Cook Islands and Fiji are rising with respect to the tide gauge benchmark.
-The rates of vertical tide gauge movement are used to correct observed rates of relative sea level change.
+The rates of vertical movement of the gauges relative to the TGBM (determined by fitting a straight line to the survey results after accounting for any adjustments to tide gauge zero) that are contributing to the observed sea level trends are listed in Table 2.
+Substantial subsidence of the tide gauge at Samoa is occurring at a rate of -0.9 mm/year, and new evidence shows Cook Islands is also subsiding at -0.7 mm/year.
+Subsidence is also occurring at Marshall Islands, FSM, Solomon Islands and Tonga.
+The tide gauges at Fiji and Nauru are rising with respect to the tide gauge benchmark.
+The rates of vertical tide gauge movement are used to correct the observed rates of sea level change relative to the land-based primary tide gauge benchmark.